 The law on divorce is different across the UK.
 Taking legal advice in the early stages of separation is important.
 You can also seek advice from the Pensions Advisory Service who can help you to understand the rules surrounding the separation of pension assets.

 Before planning how to separate your pension assets you may want to consider how much money you think you will need to live on later in life.

 It’s never easy when things come to an end, but support and advice can make the journey clearer.
 So what are the options available when you are ready to look at separating your assets?

-Firstly it is important that you both list the different pensions you and your ex-civil partner or spouse have.
+Firstly it's important that you both list the different pensions you and your ex-civil partner or spouse have.
 Then you can start to explore the options.

-Across the UK there are three core options to consider when you are separating pension assets.
+Across the UK there are three core options to consider when you're separating pension assets.

 • Pension sharing orders